 Hey my Kings and Queens, I hope you all are surviving and striving through this tough week.
 I come to you today with a list of self-care practices that will be extremely helpful for many people right now.

 Over the last five years, I learned so much about my reactions to certain issues like drama, racial issues, police brutality, gun violence and all, and I came to terms that I am not strong enough to consume all of it at once without breaking down.
 Examples of that would be crying out of nowhere, staying in the house all week, or simply losing hope.
-You may have experienced that too, and I wouldn’t wish that on anyone.
-As humans, we are forced to be symbols of strength and prosperity no matter the situation, but most of us are not taught how healthy it is to cry, or that it’s fine to sit down in a corner for a few minutes, or take yourself out to a restaurant and forget all responsibilities for a moment.
+As humans, we are forced to be symbols of strength and prosperity no matter the situation, but most of us were not taught on how healthy it is to cry, or that it’s fine to sit down in a corner for a few minutes, or take yourself out to a restaurant and forget all responsibilities for a moment.
 Self-care is so crucial.

-For me, in order to overcome issues, like the one we’re having now with our own President of the United States tearing our nation apart, I need to do something that will feed my spirit and keep me away from the fear and worry that I, as a Black woman, feel a lot of the times.
+For me, in order to overcome issues, I need to do activities that will feed my spirit, and keep me away from the fear and worry that I, as a Black woman, feel a lot of the time.

 I do have to make this clear, I am not a licensed psychologist or mental health expert.